 How is your team’s collaboration between departments?
 Are you “getting along” with the other departments?
 Do they ignore comments in your project management system?
 Do they close the elevator on you and not hold it open?

-If your answer is a shrug and a “we do ok,” you’re probably not maximizing your team’s productivity and results by building synergistic relationships with other departments.
+If your answer is a shrug and a “we do ok,” you’re probably not maximizing your team’s productivity.

-Collaboration between departments is more than simply “cooperating” with other teams.
-It involves a shared vision, mutual respect, and in-depth understanding of each other’s role in a project with the goal of achieving excellent business outcomes and outstanding customer experience.
+Collaborating between departments is more than just “cooperating” with other teams.
+It involves cultivating a shared vision, mutual respect, and in-depth understanding of each other’s roles.
+Each department strives for a common goal of achieving excellent business outcomes and outstanding customer experience.

 Consider this scenario:

 - A large insurance company developed a new suite of products to meet unique customer needs.
 But as the products were rolled out, it became clear that the product development and marketing teams had not worked closely enough with the IT and customer service teams that were supposed to support these products.
 These teams knew about the general product development strategy, but they have not included in the detailed planning and rollout decisions, so they were left scrambling to catch up by the time the products were launched.
 As a result, customers experienced delays and errors in processing, the call centers were unprepared for questions, and the overall end-to-end cost of the new products ended up being much higher than planned. source

 - A global manufacturing firm wanted to customize a product component for one of its major customers.
 Doing so required extensive design reconfiguration, with changes to electronics, cooling, power, weight, pricing, and product delivery.
 Although every function agreed to take on the changes that affected them, they all worked on them independently and with different time frames.
 What each function didn’t realize was that their changes triggered adjustments for other departments, and this led to a continual cycle of design changes.
 As a consequence, the product manager was unable to finalize an integrated design and still couldn’t give the customer a firm quote or delivery schedule 18 months later. source